Implications of the DLMA solution of $\theta_{12}$ for IceCube data using different astrophysical sources: Analysis and Results

 To define a theoretical track by shower ratio, we refer to Tab.~\ref{table1}.
 This table shows the event morphology i.e., the fraction of events from different neutrino flavours which can cause a track or a shower event at IceCube for deposited neutrino energy of greater than 60 TeV.
 Using this information, one can define the theoretical track by shower ratio as

 where $P_c/P_t/P_{dc}$ is the probability of getting a track/cascade/double cascade event at IceCube.
 These probabilities are given in the first row of Tab.~\ref{table1}.
-In the above equation, the probabilities for each neutrino flavor $\alpha$ leaving a track, cascade, or double cascade at IceCube is defined by $p_i^{\alpha}$.
+In the above equation, the probabilities for each neutrino flavor $\alpha$ leaving a track, cascade, or double cascade at IceCube is defined by $p_i^{\alpha}$, which are given in the second, third and fourth row of the Tab.~\ref{table1}.
 The term $\phi_\alpha$ is the flux of the oscillated neutrinos at Earth.

-To compare these two $R_{exp}$ and $R$, which we constructed above, we define a simple Gaussian $\chi^2$ in the following way:
+To compare these two $R_{exp}$ (cf. Eq.~\ref{rexp}) and $R$ (cf. Eq.~\ref{rth}), which we constructed above, we define a simple Gaussian $\chi^2$ in the following way:

-where $\sigma_R$ is given by,
+where $\sigma_R$ is given by

-with $N$ being the total number of events.
-As the total number of events is not very high, in our analysis we have not considered any systematic uncertainty.
+with $N$ being the total number of events \cite{Lynos:1989}.
+As the total number of events is not very high, in our analysis, we have not considered any systematic uncertainty.
 We do not expect to have a major impact of systematic uncertainties on our results.

 In Fig.~\ref{fig:chi}, we have plotted the polar plots of this $\chi^2$ for the three different astrophysical sources in $\theta_{23}$ and $\delta_{\text{CP}}$ plane.
 In generating this plot, we have minimized over $\theta_{12}$ and $\theta_{13}$ over their $3\sigma$ allowed ranges as listed in Tab.~\ref{table:chi-parameter}.
-In these panels, the different color shades correspond to different values of $\chi^2$ which are given in the z-axis.
+In these panels, the different color shades correspond to different values of $\chi^2$, which are given in the columns next to the panels.
 The top row is for the LMA solution of $\theta_{12}$ whereas the bottom row is for the DLMA solution of $\theta_{12}$.
 In each row, the left panel is for $\pi$ source, the middle panel is for $\mu$ source and the right panel is for $n$ source.
 To understand the $\chi^2$ results, in Fig.~\ref{fig:R}, we have plotted the same as in Fig.~\ref{fig:chi} but for theoretical track by shower ratio i.e., $R$.
 This figure is generated using the best-fit values of $\theta_{12}$ and $\theta_{13}$.
 From Figs.~\ref{fig:chi} and \ref{fig:R}, the following can be concluded:

 \begin{itemize}

 \item The variation of the color shading between the Figs.~\ref{fig:chi} and \ref{fig:R} are consistent.
 This shows the information of $R$ is correctly reflected in the $\chi^2$ plots.